RapidSoftwareSolutions/Marketplace-Flickr-Package/README.md

 | accessSecret| String     | accessSecret from the getAccessToken method.

 ## Flickr.getShapeHistoryByPlaceId
-Return an historical list of all the shape data generated
+Return an historical list of all the shape data generated by placeId

 | Field       | Type       | Description
 |-------------|------------|----------